How to spot email scams (phishing)

 2 MIN READ

-In a ‘phishing’ attack, fraudsters send an email pretending to be someone else to get you to click on an attachment or link.
+Fraudsters send you an email pretending to be someone else to get you to click on an attachment or link.

 Clicking on the link may infect your computer with a virus or bring you to a fake website where cyber criminals hope to get your personal details from you.

-So what are the tell-tale signs of the most common fraudulent emails and how can you stay safe this summer (and all year long)?
+So what are the tell-tale signs of the most common email scams and how can you stay safe?

 1 The ‘someone has shared a file with you’ email